AdobeDocs/campaign-web.en/help/v8/audience/segment-builder.md

 >
 >This documentation is under construction and frequently updated.
 The final version of this content will be ready in January 2023.

-This section explains how to select an existing audience, when defining the target population of an email delivery.
-If you want to create a new audience, refer to this [section](segment-builder.md).

 This section describes how to create an audience when designing a new email.
+The created audience can only be used in this email.

 The segment builder allows you to define the population targeted by your message by filtering data contained in the Adobe Campaign database.
 If you want to select an existing audience, refer to this [section](add-audience.md).

 For more information on the Segment Builder, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/segment-builder.html?lang=en).